-The Colorado River Storage Project (CRSP) was authorized for construction by the United States Congress in the Colorado River Storage Project Act of April 11, 1956 (Public Law 485, 84th Congress, 70 Stat.
-105).
-Four storage units were authorized by this Act: the Glen Canyon Unit on the Colorado River in Arizona and Utah; the Flaming Gorge Unit on the Green River in Utah and Wyoming; the Navajo Unit on the San Juan River in Colorado and New Mexico; and the Wayne N. Aspinall Unit, formerly named the Curecanti Unit and rededicated in July 1981, on the Gunnison River in Colorado.
+Four storage units were authorized by the 1956 Act: the Glen Canyon Unit on the Colorado River in Arizona and Utah; the Flaming Gorge Unit on the Green River in Utah and Wyoming; the Navajo Unit on the San Juan River in Colorado and New Mexico; and the Wayne N. Aspinall Unit, formerly named the Curecanti Unit and rededicated in July 1981, on the Gunnison River in Colorado.
 The Aspinall Unit consists of Blue Mesa, Morrow Point, and Crystal dams and reservoirs.
 Combined, the four main storage units provide about 30.6 million acre-feet of live water storage capacity.
 The initial CRSP Act of 1956 also authorized the construction of 11 participating projects.
-Additional participating projects have been authorized by subsequent congressional legislation.
+Additional participating projects have been authorized by subsequent Congressional legislation.